qmk/qmk_firmware/docs/features/combo.md

 ```

 ## Overlapping Combos
-It is possible to overlap combos.
-Before, with the example below both combos would activate when all three keys were pressed.
-Now only the three key combo will activate.
+It is possible to overlap combos; in the example below, only the three key combo will activate when all three keys are pressed:

 ```c
 const uint16_t PROGMEM test_combo1[] = {LSFT_T(KC_A), LT(1, KC_B), COMBO_END};